mdn/content/files/en-us/web/javascript/reference/global_objects/symbol/description/index.md

 ## Description

 {{JSxRef("Symbol")}} objects can be created with an optional description which can be used for debugging but not to access the symbol itself.
 The `Symbol.prototype.description` property can be used to read that description.
-It is different to `Symbol.prototype.toString()` as it does not contain the enclosing "`Symbol()`" string.
+It is different to `Symbol.prototype.toString()` as it does not contain the enclosing `"Symbol()"` string.
 See the examples.

 ## Examples